This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Income-based public housing

-No matter what choice your child may make, you can start helping them learn to live independently early on.
+No matter your child’s choice, you can start helping them learn to live independently early on.
 Of course, each child’s journey with cerebral palsy is different, and various factors need to be considered as they can affect their living situation, including:

 - Access to transportation